 What if you don’t want to cancel?
 In that case, you don’t have to do anything.
 Giving your credit card information at sign-up allows Philo to keep billing you without any service interruptions.
 There’s no need to manually set up a payment every single month.

-Expect to pay $20 a month for Philo once your free trial period has ended.
-That’s a good deal, and it’s also the only available option if you want to continue using Philo.
-Other services give you the option of signing up for an annual plan where you pay a little less by paying the full cost all at once.
-Philo doesn’t have an annual plan, perhaps because $20 a month is as low as it’s willing to go.
+Expect to pay $25 a month for Philo once your free trial has ended.
+That’s a good deal, and it’s also the only option if you want to continue using Philo.
+Other services offer annual plans that cost a little less if you pay in full up front.
+Philo doesn’t have an annual plan, but $25 a month is a pretty good deal by live TV streaming service standards.

 To cancel Philo, you’ll need to first go to the Philo homepage and log into your account.
 Once you do that, the process is pretty straightforward: Just click the “Cancel My Account” button at the bottom of the page.
 You’ll have to confirm your choice, and then you’ll be all set and on your way.